TobikoData/sqlmesh/docs/guides/projects.md

 To edit an existing project, open the project file you wish to edit in your preferred editor.

-If using CLI or Notebook, you can open a file in your project for editing by using the `sqlmesh` command with the `-p` varaible, and pointing to your project's path as follows:
+If using CLI or Notebook, you can open a file in your project for editing by using the `sqlmesh` command with the `-p` variable, and pointing to your project's path as follows:

 ```bash
 sqlmesh -p <your-project-path>